manwaring/serverless-plugin-test-helper/README.md

 1. Deploy to production environment (using `--stage production`)
 1. Run e2e tests in production

+† Repeat steps 3 and 4 for however many static, non-production environments you have (development, staging, demo, etc.)

-For checkins/merges to a feature branch:
+## For checkins/merges to a feature branch\*:

 1. Install project and dependencies
 1. Run unit tests
 1. Deploy to a dynamic, non-production environment (using `--stage <branch or username>` option in Serverless Framework)
 1. Run e2e tests in the dynamic, non-production environment

-\* Note that this kind of pipeline works best using [trunk based development](https://trunkbaseddevelopment.com/)
+\* Note that these kinds of pipelines work best using [trunk based development](https://trunkbaseddevelopment.com/)

-† Repeat steps 3 and 4 for however many static, non-production environments you have (development, staging, demo, etc.)

 <!-- Badge icons -->